suntar/tcl-device/Readme.md

 <message>' or '#OK' line.
 Lines of the answer text starting with the
 '#' symbol should be protected by doubling the symbol.

-It is recommended to implement *idn? command wich returns ID of the device.
-Then clients can check that
+It is recommended to implement *idn? command which returns ID of the device.

+### version 002

+If any fatal error appear server can print a line `#Fatal: <message>` and exit.

 * TODO: requests with several lines
 * TODO: timeouts, safe closing of the channel...